TechnologyMasters/jobs/README.md

 #### Time commitment

 Determines the amount of time candidates are expected to contribute over the course of their employment.
-If more than one item is labelled, the candidate may likely choose which option works best for them.
+If more than label is selected, the candidate may likely choose which option works best for them.

 Label | Definition
 --- | ---